Combination Networks with End-user-caches: Novel Achievable and Converse Bounds under Uncoded Cache Placement: Proofs of the Novel Converse Bounds under the Constraint of Uncoded Cache Placement

 \begin{rem} Notice that in~\eqref{eq:example B1 B2 line3}, $|\Qc|\Rsf^{\star}_{\mathrm{u}} \Bsf\geq H(\Bc_{1},\Bc_{2},\Bc_{3})$ where $\Bc_{1}\cup\Bc_{2}$ forms a directed circle.
-The techniques in this example provides a tighter outer bound compared to Theorem~\ref{thm:acyclic outer bound} because it allows to deal with cycles in the directed graph that represents the equivalent index coding problem. \end{rem}
+The technique in this example provides a tighter converse bound compared to Theorem~\ref{thm:acyclic outer bound} because it allows to deal with cycles in the directed graph that represents the equivalent index coding problem. \end{rem}